 Explore & Discover!

 At Wallowology, we encourage all of our guests to explore, play and create with a child-like energy and curiosity.
 Our C.O.D.E.
-Green program (Children Outdoors Discovering & Exploring) supports interactive exhibits and play areas in the center, hosts family-focused learning events, and provides teachers and families with natural science resources, providing opportunities for children and their families to discover and explore all that nature has to offer!
+Green program (Children Outdoors Discovering & Exploring) supports interactive exhibits and play areas in the center when open, hosts family-focused learning events, and provides teachers and families with natural science resources, providing opportunities for children and their families to discover and explore all that nature has to offer!

 Adult supervision is required in the center.

 Like many interactive learning centers, our programming has had to adapt this year due to safety measures in place for COVID-19.
 We hope to open for special events in the future, and we will continue to post family-oriented activities on this page for you to do at home!

 Marching across the front and the interior of Wallowology! are representations of large, ancient creatures that once roamed over Oregon.
 The Columbian mammoth (Mammuthus colombi) were 14-foot giants that lived in North America during the Pleistocene period (1.8 million to 10,000 years ago) and ranged as far north as southern Canada and as far south as Costa Rica.
 Fossil evidence of these ancient inhabitants has been found all over Oregon and help scientists to understand how they were the same or different from their distant cousins- the African elephant and the Asian elephants still roaming on earth today.

 Print out the sheets below to learn more about these mammoth mammals!